We’ve been invited by Share Istria team to join their two-day tour of inland Istria and help them promote the Share Istria project.

 Legend has it that the giants once inhabited inland Istria, and built all those hilltop towns.
 Then people came to live there, while giants went away in the surrounding forests where they still hide.

 Awaken a history and culture buff in you when in Inland Istria.
-The region is a true historical and cultural center of the region, enhanced by music and art.
+The region is a truly historical and cultural center of the region, enhanced by music and art.
 We invite you to explore many interesting stories as you roam through inland Istria.

-Motovun, a well-preserved medieval town, is best known today for super-popular Motovun Film Festival, taking place every year in July.
+Motovun, a well-preserved medieval town, is best known today for the super-popular Motovun Film Festival, taking place every year in July.

-Share Istria is an initiative of Istrian Tourist Board aimed at travel writers, bloggers, and social influencers.
+Share Istria is an initiative of the Istrian Tourist Board aimed at travel writers, bloggers, and social influencers.
 The idea is simple: over 12 weeks period, selected influencers will spend in Istria a week full of activities and experiences.
 All expenses paid!
 En plus, the ones who promote Istria in the best and most original way can also win money prizes.
-Awesome, isn't it?!
+Awesome, isn’t it?!